mazerab/flc-adv-change-order-powerbi/README.md

 As indicated earlier, it is very difficult for a change analyst to detect this type of problems while reviewing a change and getting it ready for approval.

 # Setup

+Before using this app, you need to install PowerBI Desktop [PowerBI Desktop](https://powerbi.microsoft.com/en-us/desktop/).

+After the desktop client is successfully installed, download the PowerBI Template []().
+Launch PowerBI Desktop and open the template.